MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportetwlogerror.md

 ## -description

-A miniport can call **StorPortEtwLogError** to log an Event Tracing for Windows (ETW) event for a hardware protocol error.
+**StorPortEtwLogError** logs an Event Tracing for Windows (ETW) event for a hardware protocol error.

 ## -parameters